jpatel531/journey_planner/README.md

 ####Instructions

-The `instructions` method returns a hash of instructions, with the keys as departure and arrival times, and the values as arrays of verbal instructions.
+The `instructions` method on a journey instance returns a hash of instructions, with the keys as departure and arrival times, and the values as arrays of verbal instructions.

 ```ruby
 journeys.first.instructions